Coco Austin Celebrates Easter With Daughter Chanel Nicole Dressed As Bunny

 “Another day and another photoshoot for my Lingerie line, CocoLicious..
 I brought out the Classic Coco poses.
 Remember I’ve been in The modeling game for 20 years.We shoot long days but as u can see we have a lot of fun!”

-While the blonde bombshell turns heads with her modeling looks, it’s her photos with Chanel Nicole that make are most news worthy according to fans.
-Her followers never fail to show their support at seeing Coco being such a hands on mom as she does everything from enjoy snow days with her daughter to trips to the hair salon.
+While the blonde bombshell turns heads with her modeling looks, it’s her photos with Chanel Nicole that make are most newsworthy according to fans.
+Her followers never fail to show their support at seeing Coco being such a hands-on mom as she does everything from enjoying snow days with her daughter to trips to the hair salon.

 “Love the pics.
 You all are awesome :)”